As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Temperature control pillows contain gel, which reacts to your body temperature.
 When you put your head down on the pillow, the gel reacts to your body temperature by actually getting colder.
 This lowers the temperature within the pillow, which then lowers your body temperature.
 This helps you sleep better.

-This temperature control pillow from the Nestl Store is made up of gel-infused memory foam, which gives you the benefit of the cooling gel as well as the memory foam.
-The pillow is adjustable, washable, and breathable and comes in 4 sizes – Queen, King, Toddler, & Baby.
+Temperature control pillows are generally made up of gel-infused memory foam, which gives you the benefit of the cooling gel as well as the memory foam.
+All brands are available in 4 sizes – Queen, King, Toddler, & Baby and most are adjustable, washable, and breathable too.

 9. Breathe Slowly and Deeply For A Few Minutes